dib-lab/elvers/docs/sourmash.md

 See the [sourmash documentation](https://sourmash.readthedocs.io/en/latest/index.html) to learn more about the parameters you can use with sourmash compute.

-## Advanced Usage: Running Sourmashas a standalone rule

-You can run sourmash as a standalone rule, instead of withing a larger `eelpond` workflow.
-However, to do this, you need to make sure the input files are available.

-At the moment, sourmash requires both 1) an assembly, and 2) trimmed input files.
-The assembly can be generated via another workflow, or passed to `eelpond` via the configfile.

-Specifying an assembly:
-    1) If you've alread run read trimming and want to use a Trinity assembly generated via `eelpond`, you can run:
-    ```
-    ./run_eelpond my_config assemble sourmash
-    ```
-    If you've already run the assembly, `eelpond` will just use this info to locate that assembly.

-    2) Alternatively, you can input an assembly via the [assemblyinput](assemblyinput.md) utility rule:
-    ```
-    ./run_eelpond assemblyinput sourmash
-     ```
-    with an assembly in your `yaml` configfile, e.g.:
-    ```
-    assemblyinput:
-      assembly: rna_testdata/nema.fasta
-      gene_trans_map:  rna_testdata/nema.fasta.gene_trans_map #optional
-      assembly_extension: '_input'
-    ```
-    This is commented out in the test data yaml, but go ahead and uncomment (remove leading `#`) in order to use this option.
-If you have a gene to transcript map, please specify it as well.
-If not, delete this line from    your `config`.
-The `assembly_extension` parameter is important: this is what allows us to build assemblies from several different assemblers on the same dataset.
-Feel free to use `_input`, as specified above, or pick        something equally simple yet more informative. **Note: Please don't use additional underscores (`_`) in this extension!**.
-For more details, see the [assemblyinput documentation](assemblyinput.md).

-Specifying input reads:

-    If you haven't yet run read trimming, you'll also need to run those steps:
-    ```
-    ./run_eelpond myconfig get_data trimmomatic sourmash
-    ```

 ## Sourmash eelpond rule